 The only thing that gets me more excited than planting wildflowers and trees is educating people about their benefits and encouraging active participation in community green spaces.

-Join the FERP list serve or look for opportunities to volunteer in your neighborhood here.
-There are many opportunities at various times and locations across New Haven to contribute your time, talent, and treasure.
+Join the Friends of East Rock Park FERP list serve or look for opportunities to volunteer in your neighborhood here.

 Consider supporting local non-profits like Urban Resources Initiative (URI), Friends of East Rock Park (FERP), and The Huneebee Project.